matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

-# MSCxxxx: Serverside aggregations of message relationships
+# MSC2675: Serverside aggregations of message relationships

 It's common to want to send events in Matrix which relate to existing events - for instance, reactions, edits and even replies/threads.